isleofcode/style-guide/ember-style-guides.md

 - Don't use jQuery accessors;

-- Animations should leverage hardware accelerated properites.
+- Animations should leverage hardware accelerated properties.
 For transitions use Liquid Fire;

-- Components  on’t need to be wrapped in a div, they are divs by default.
+- Components  don’t need to be wrapped in a div, they are divs by default.
 Use the classNames and/or tagName property to modify a component before wrapping it;

 - Don't over nest your components.
 Consider if your nesting adds better details or obfuscation for new developers;